haroldmei/form-master-pro/privacy-policy.md

 ## Consent

-By using FormMaster Pro, you consent to our privacy policy.
+By using FormMasterPro, you consent to our privacy policy.